-Five percent of individuals living with HIV ever registered between 1998 and 2022 in the shm database, have been documented as having chronic HCV at some stage, and 3% have been documented as having had a recent HCV infection.
+Five percent of individuals living with HIV ever registered between 1998 and 2023 in the SHM database, have been documented as having chronic HCV at some stage, and 3% have been documented as having had a recent HCV infection.
 Acute HCV infection occurred more often among MSM (5%), while reinfection of HCV was documented in 18% of the MSM ever diagnosed with primary HCV.

 Our data clearly show that novel DAAs, which arrived in 2014, have entirely replaced PEG-IFN-containing regimens.
 In addition, the number of individuals living with HIV receiving treatment for HCV has rapidly increased.
-More than 1,250 individuals have now received, or are currently receiving, treatment with novel DAAs.
-Overall, 98% of all individuals with sufficient follow-up data to calculate an SVR were found to have been cured.
+More than 1,300 individuals have now received, or are currently receiving, treatment with novel DAAs.
+Overall, 96% of all individuals with sufficient follow-up data to calculate an SVR were found to have been cured.
 When retreatment was taken into account, the SVR for the last course of treatment was 99%.
-This high cure rate has reduced the number of individuals with HIV and HCV remaining in need of HCV treatment to 37 in 2022.
-A recent Dutch study describing barriers to DAA treatment among people with HIV found that the appearing barriers were mostly patient-related, and included a low frequency of clinical visits and refusal by patients49.
-Overall, a rapid reduction in the prevalence of active HCV infections was achieved, with prevalence in MSM having declined to 0.16% in 2022.
-Successful treatment of HCV has also prevented onward transmission of HCV, which is reflected in the lower incidence of recent HCV infections in recent years^{22,50}.
-However, in line with earlier reports^{27,30,44}, HCV reinfection after successful treatment has been observed, but the rate of reinfections has strongly declined over the previous years.
-Our data showed a decrease in annual HCV testing, while screening for HCV RNA among those at risk of HCV reinfection is an important factor in identifying HCV reinfection.
+This high cure rate has reduced the number of individuals with HIV and HCV remaining in need of HCV treatment to 41 in 2023.
+A Dutch study describing barriers to DAA treatment among people with HIV, found that the appearing barriers were mostly patient-related, and included a low frequency of clinical visits and refusal by patients49.
+Overall, a rapid reduction in the prevalence of active HCV infections was achieved, with prevalence in MSM having declined to 0.20% in recent years.
+Successful treatment of HCV has also prevented onward transmission of HCV, which is reflected in the decreasing incidence of recent HCV infections in recent years since 2015^{22,50}.
+However, our data shows that this decrease in levelling off in 2022 and 2023.
+In line with earlier reports^{27,30,44,51}, HCV reinfection after successful treatment has been observed, the rate of reinfections has strongly declined over the previous years, but this decrease in annual HCV testing, while screening for HCV RNA among those at risk of HCV reinfection is an important factor in identifying HCV reinfection.
 This might have led to an underestimation of the incidence of HCV reinfections.

-Six percent of the individuals living with HIV ever in care had HBsAg positive serology.
-The prevalence of HBsAg positive serostatus has decreased over time from 7.8% in 2001 to 3.9% in 2022 overall, and across all transmission groups, mostly as a result of increased HBV vaccination rates31, together with the treatment-asprevention effect of TDF/TAF in ART-treated individuals.
-Nonetheless, an estimated 25% of all individuals living with HIV have either not been exposed to HBV, or have not been successfully vaccinated, and may remain at risk of acquiring HBV.
-Since 83% of all individuals still at risk of acquiring HBV infection use an ART regimen that includes TDF/TAF, their risk is probably very low, due to sustained chemoprophylaxis.
-The remaining 17% of the individuals living with HIV ever registered remain unprotected against HBV, which represents an estimated seven percent of the total population of individuals living with HIV screened for hepatitis B. Very few individuals were tested for HDV infection and, of those who were tested, a small percentage had evidence of active HDV.
+Six percent of the individuals living with HIV ever in care had HBsAg-positive serology.
+The prevalence of HBsAg-positive serostatus has decreased over time from 7.7% in 2001 to 3.5% in 2023 overall, and across all transmission groups, mostly as a result of increased HBV vaccination rates31, together with the treatment-as-prevention effect of TDF/TAF in ART-treated individuals.
+Nonetheless, an estimated 34% of all individuals living with HIV have either not been exposed to HBV, or have not been successfully vaccinated, and may remain at risk of acquiring HBV.
+Since 84% of all individuals still at risk of acquiring HBV infection use an ART regimen that includes TDF/TAF, their risk is probably very low, due to sustained chemoprophylaxis.
+The remaining 16% of the individuals living with HIV ever registered remain unprotected against HBV, which represents an estimated six percent of the total population of individuals living with HIV screened for hepatitis B. Few individuals were tested for HDV infection and, of those who were tested, a small percentage had evidence of active HDV.